 African American Hair

-Black is the most common of hair colors in the world and it’s the most common color for African American hair, too.
+Black is the most common of hair colors in the world and its the most common color for African American hair, too.
 With very few exceptions, black people have black hair.

 In fact, black hair is so common that anthropologists are pretty convinced that black is the original color of the hair for the species Homo sapiens.
 The blond hair colors that originated in Northern Europe are considered genetic mutations.